What is the Alabama Water & Wastewater Rates Dashboard?

 Each dial has a “?” button which shows how the dial is calculated, the data used in the calculation, and a brief explanation of the dial’s purpose.

 You may download a PDF report of water and sewer rates and rate structures in Alabama as of 2016 here.
+The updated 2019 tables will be available in February.

 For other data questions, please send a request to Annalee Harkins.